 For buyers, early discounts come with more than a reduced payment and savings.
 There’s improved cash flow, better vendor relationships, and better spending visibility.

 Here’s how eInvoicing works.
 After invoices are entered into the system, they are automatically coded and assigned to the appropriate invoice approval workflow. eInvoicing allows AP specialists and approvers to electronically review all invoice details and see where the invoice is in the approval process. eInvoicing also allows your administrator to set up automated approval reminders to encourage leaders to approve ASAP to avoid late payment fees.
-According to studies, 13% of surveyed PayStream Advisor respondents say the biggest benefit of AP automation is the reduction in late payments and interest.
 With automated bill payments, your employees will be able to focus on assessing data instead of explaining late B2B payments and fees to leadership.

 Finding the right solution to the late payment problem can be tricky.
 With all of the FinTech buzz, it’s hard to determine what technology is best.
 If you’re not sure where to start, answering some of these questions can help.